skillrepos/copilot-testing/labs.md

 generate asserts to ensure that the inputs to the function are valid
 ```

-2. Click on the "rerun without" link next to the "Workspace" section to get a run more targeted towards what we want.
+2. **If** Copilot used */tests* in the run, click on the "rerun without" link next to the "Workspace" section to get a run more targeted towards what we want.

 ![rerun without](./images/new-rerun-without.png?raw=true "rerun without")